Be a part of the Grand Challenges for Social Work (GCSW) to:

 - Find new collaborators in groups or activities connected to one or more Grand Challenges

-- Host an #Up4theChallenge event on your campus or in your class.
+- Host an #Up4theChallenge event on your campus or in your class

-If you are a practitioner or advocate:
+If you are a practitioner, advocate, or policymaker, you can:

 - Connect with social work researchers doing cutting edge science related to your work, organization, coalition or initiative.